(SOCRATES, PLATO and ARISTOTLE – continued)

 Aristotle believed that superior people should rule inferior people, and superior people, according to Aristotle, were Greek.
-Greeks, he believed had the high spirit of "the northern races" and the intelligence of "the eastern races."
+He believed that Greeks had the high spirit of "the northern races" and the intelligence of "the eastern races."
 He wrote that Greeks should not be slaves but that they should be slave owners.

 The Politics, by Aristotle, translated by Sir Ernest Barker, 1995

 Readings in Ancient Greek Philosophy: from Thales to Aristotle, edited by Marc Cohen, Patricia Curd and C.D.C.
 Reeve, 1995

 A History of Science and Its Relations with Philosophy and Religion, Chapter 1, "Science in the Ancient World," by Sir William Dampier, 1948